jahokas/Peer-reviews/README.md

 _This submission will eventually become your Introduction/Business Problem section in your final report.
 So I recommend that you push the report (having your Introduction/Business Problem section only for now) to your Github repository and submit a link to it._

+### 2. Data

-### 2. A description of the data and how it will be used to solve the problem
+_A description of the data and how it will be used to solve the problem_

-Describe the data that you will be using to solve the problem or execute your idea.
+_Describe the data that you will be using to solve the problem or execute your idea.
 Remember that you will need to use the Foursquare location data to solve the problem or execute your idea.
 You can absolutely use other datasets in combination with the Foursquare location data.
-So make sure that you provide adequate explanation and discussion, with examples, of the data that you will be using, even if it is only Foursquare location data.
+So make sure that you provide adequate explanation and discussion, with examples, of the data that you will be using, even if it is only Foursquare location data._

-This submission will eventually become your Data section in your final report.
-So I recommend that you push the report (having your Data section) to your Github repository and submit a link to it.
+_This submission will eventually become your Data section in your final report.
+So I recommend that you push the report (having your Data section) to your Github repository and submit a link to it._

 -----